Disney on Ice: Shows

 The show is usually hosted by Mickey Mouse and Minnie Mouse, assisted at times by Goofy and Donald Duck.
-The series also implements characters and stories from recently released Disney films as a cross-promotion tactic, with each subject changing as the show annually updates.
+The series also implements characters and stories from recently released Disney films as a cross-promotion tactic, with each subject and films featured changing as the show annually updates.

 In 2020, Disney on Ice shows were cancelled worldwide due to the COVID-19 pandemic.
 Performances eventually resumed on November 6, 2020, beginning with "Dream Big".